-- 3.1 In animal feed which bears a mark stating "geeignet zur Herstellung gentechnikfreier Lebensmittel mit Europe Soya Auslobung"/"suitable for the production of GM-free food labelled as Europe Soya" or which is labelled as "Europe Soya", the total amount of soya has to be Europe Soya soya (incl. soya components such as oil added to the animal feed). - Exemption: If the availability of individual soya components such as soya lecithin in sufficient quality cannot be ensured by at least two independent providers, other components certified as GM-free may be used on application and with the written consent of the Donau Soja Board. - 3.2 Animal feed formulations and/or lot records shall be disclosed to the certification body for quantitative flow calculation.
+- 3.1 In animal feed which bears a mark stating "geeignet zur Herstellung gentechnikfreier Lebensmittel mit Europe Soya Auslobung"/"suitable for the production of GM-free food labelled as Europe Soya" or which is labelled as "Europe Soya", the total amount of soya has to be Europe Soya soya (incl. soya components such as oil added to the animal feed). - Exemption: If the availability of individual soya components such as soya lecithin in sufficient quality cannot be ensured by at least two independent providers, other components certified as GM-free may be used on application and with the written consent of the Donau Soja Organisation. - 3.2 In the production of animal feed, the specified minimum percentage of soya for the respective animal species shall be taken into account (see requirements A 06a, point 4.3). - 3.3 Animal feed formulations and/or lot records shall be disclosed to the certification body for quantitative flow calculation.